media-cloud-ai/media-cloud-ai.github.com/architecture.md

 ### Workflows

-The backend manage workflows structured like that:
+The backend component manages workflows structured like that:
 - **Workflow**: a description including a list of steps
   - **Step**: static declaration of a process
     - **Job**: instance of a step, many jobs can be generated at the runtime for 1 step (1 per file for example)